Running successful Google Ads campaigns is challenging.

 It is also true that this is the logical and procedural way to work through your planning, campaign development, and optimisation.

 Keywords > Ads > Landing Page > Conversions

-Keywords show ads, ads send visits to a landing page which generates conversions.
+Keywords show ads, ads convince users to click, clicks deliver users to a landing page which then generates conversions.

 We then should be optimising across this whole user journey to ensure we are constantly refining keywords, tweaking ads, improving landing pages, and doing ever better measurements so we are always staying competitive and driving more conversions.

 We will now dive into each of these key areas for your Google Ads strategy and campaign.